luizbills/deepstream.io-public/README.md

 npm run start
 ```

 Done!
-Now your local deepstream server is running in `localhost:6020`.
+Now your deepstream server is running in http://localhost:6020.